 In order to keep things short and sweet, let me break down some of the best and easiest ways to save money on insurance.

-If you are paying an arm and a leg each month for the cost of health care, once you have a solid savings in place, it would be a wise idea to consider increasing your deductible.
+If you are paying an arm and a leg each month for the cost of health care, once you have solid savings in place, it would be a wise idea to consider increasing your deductible.
 This will lower your monthly cost.
-Just make sure you have a good savings in place to cover the cost of your deductible should any major medical events transpire.
+Just make sure you have good savings in place to cover the cost of your deductible should any major medical events transpire.

 Getting yourself set-up with liability-only insurance is a great way to cut back on the cost of insurance seeing as how more often than not, someone who does damage to your car will be insured themselves.
 Your insurance rarely needs to cover accidents where you were not at fault.
 That is the responsibility of the at-fault individual’s insurance.

 If you are working toward building wealth, Dave Ramsey shows how much money you can save and make by switching to term life insurance.
 Term life insurance covers an individual only for a certain period of time where full coverage insurance will last until you die.